isabelle-prover/cookbook/index.md

-# Cookbook
+# Isabelle Community Cookbook

-This repository is a collection of useful tips/tricks/hints for [Isabelle](https://isabelle.in.tum.de/) users contributed by the community.
+This website contains a collection of useful tips/tricks/hints for [Isabelle](https://isabelle.in.tum.de/) users contributed by the community.
 It is in an early stage &ndash; please contribute [here](https://github.com/isabelle-prover/cookbook).

 Other useful resources can be found on [isabelle.systems](https://isabelle.systems#resources).